-Some claim the Gyascutus was first discovered in Vermont (where the animal is also known as a Wampahoofus).
-Others say its origins were in northern Maine.
+Some claim the Gyascutus was first discovered in Vermont, where the animal is also known as a Wampahoofus.
+Others say it originated in northern Maine.
 Most who have studied this largely overlooked species say it was first discovered in a lumberjack’s dreams just before the Civil War.

 Sitting in camp after a hard day of work, lumberjacks were inspired to invent all manner of legends and mythical animals.
-The point of the inventions was to trick greenhorns and entertain the lumberjacks.
+They wanted to trick greenhorns and entertain the others.
 One such animal was the Gyascutus.

 The Gyascutus is an animal that was somewhat imperfectly adapted to life on the hillsides of northern New England.
 It evolved so that the legs on one side of its body were much shorter than the legs on the other.
 The result was that a left leaning Gyascutus could travel rapidly counter clockwise around a mountain.
 The right leaning variety could travel in the reverse direction.